Advertiser Disclosure

 Little girl on Jetkids Bedbox in airport

-Airports are a lot of fun for kids!
+Airports can be a lot of fun for kids!
 Image Credit: Chris Hassan

 Sharing travel experiences with your children and other family members can create lifelong memories.
 However, traveling isn’t always easy and can be very stressful at times.
 Adding kids into the mix may not sound like a great idea to many people.

 However, with a little planning and advice from those who have gone through the best and worst of traveling with infants, toddlers, and kids, family travel can be something to look forward to.
-And, you can even pay for (most of it) with points and miles!
+And you can even pay for it (well, most of it) with points and miles!

 Planning for Family Travel

-Traveling with kids is great, but it takes some planning.
+Traveling with kids can be worth the trouble.
 Image Credit: Chris Hassan

 Traveling with little ones involves extra planning.
 Whether you’re planning a weekend road trip or an international excursion, you should be prepared to put a little extra work into the planning stage.